endurodave/AsyncMulticastDelegateModern/docs/DETAILS.md

 cout << "Asynchronous lambda result: " << valAsyncResult << endl;
 ```

-Binding to instance member function requires a pointer to an object.
-The delegate library supports binding with a raw pointer and a `std::shared_ptr` smart pointer.
+The delegate library supports binding with a object pointer and a `std::shared_ptr` smart pointer.
 Use a `std::shared_ptr` in place of the raw object pointer in the call to `MakeDelegate()`.

 ```cpp
 // Create a shared_ptr, create a delegate, then synchronously invoke delegate function